sshyran/wire-server-deploy-networkless/vpc/README.md

   * run terraform in spray/one-time-setup/setup-terraform-state to create the locks.
     * NOTE: terraform says it is creating all of the things in this file, because there is no root state file for these. don't worry when it fails to create the stuff that already exists!

 Use the bootstrap terraform definition in wire-server-deploy-networkless's /vpc/terraform/ to deploy the offline VPC.
-This should result in a bastion host, an admin host, an assethost host, a VPN host, FIXME: three ansible hosts, and thre\
+This should result in a bastion host, an admin host, an assethost host, a VPN host, FIXME: three ansible hosts, and three kubernetes hosts.
-e kubernetes hosts.
   * terraform apply

 * log into AWS and look up the IPs for your bastion host, and your assethost.